arthurgassner/time-teller/README.md

 TODO LINK WEBSITE

+TODO ADD IMAGE

 # How to install

 > [!IMPORTANT]
 > This script is meant to be run on a RPi Zero 2W hooked to a Waveshare’s 7.5inch e-Paper screen.
-> To set it up correctly, please follow TODO LINK WEBSITE
+> To prepare the RPi correctly, please follow TODO LINK WEBSITE

 1. Install the necessary libraries with